google/skia/site/dev/contrib/style.md

 Flow Control
 ------------

-There is a space between flow control words and parentheses and between parentheses and braces:
+There is a space between flow control words and parentheses, and between parentheses and braces:

 <!--?prettify?-->